anismegdiche/metal-server/docs/documentation/config-yml.md

 :::

 ::: warning ⚠️ IMPORTANT
-If there's no `schemas` declaration in `config.yml`, Metal will expose nothing to the API.
-In this case, you are planning to use Metal as a scheduled ETL tool (see: Use Case, CRON ETL).
+If there's no `schemas` declaration in `config.yml`, Metal server will not expose any data to the API, implying its use as a scheduled ETL tool (see: Use Case, CRON ETL).
 :::

 **Example:**